chauhan-varun/Aivar/README.md

 pnpm dlx shadcn@latest add button -c apps/web
 ```

-Components are placed in `packages/ui/src/components` and shared across all apps.
+Components are placed in `packages/ui/src/components` and exported for use across all apps.

 ### Using Components